AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/safe_reclamation/rcl02_only_reclaim_allocated_storage.rst

 Only deallocate storage that was dynamically allocated by the evaluation of an allocator (i.e., :ada:`new`).

-This is a possibility because Ada allows creation of access values designating declared (aliased) objects.
+This is possible because Ada allows creation of access values designating declared (aliased) objects.

 ++++++++++++++++++++++++++++++++++++++++++++++++